FranckFreiburger/vue3-sfc-loader/docs/interfaces/modulehandler.md

 # Interface: ModuleHandler

-Called by the library when it does not handle a loaded file type (eg. .json files). see [additionalModuleHandlers](options.md#additionalmodulehandlers)
+Used by the library when it does not know how to handle a given file type (eg. `.json` files). see [additionalModuleHandlers](options.md#additionalmodulehandlers)

 ## Hierarchy